 - Two short stories that conform to our guidelines.

-The total workshop fee for the six-week program is $5,150.
-This includes tuition, accommodations, and three meals a day, seven days a week, for the duration of the program.
+The 2019 tuition amount will be announced shortly.
+The total workshop fee for the six-week program in 2018 was $5,150.
+This includes tuition, accommodations, and two meals a day, seven days a week, for the duration of the program.
 Many students qualify for financial aid (see below).